crookedlungs/mr_b_game_dev_book/src/standards.md

   - Create and publish interactive stories, games, and animations.

+- #### FCS.1C

+  - Create and publish interactive animations.

+- #### FCS.1D

+  - Create algorithms for the solution of various problems.

+- #### FCS.1E

+  - Create web pages using a mark-up language.

+- #### FCS.1F

+  - Use the Internet to create and publish solutions.

+- #### FCS.1G

+  - Design creative and effective user interfaces.

+### FCS.2: Communication and Collaboration

+The student communicates and collaborates with peers to contribute to his or her own learning and the learning of others The student is expected to:

+- #### FCS.2A

+  - Seek and respond to advice from peers and professionals in evaluating problem solutions.

+- #### FCS.2B

+  - Debug and solve problems using reference materials and effective strategies.

+- #### FCS.2C

+  - Publish information in a variety of ways such as print, monitor display, web pages, and video.

+### FCS.3: Research and Information Fluency

+The student locates, analyzes, processes, and organizes data The student is expected to:

+- #### FCS.3A

+  - Construct appropriate electronic search strategies.

+- #### FCS.3B

+  - Use a variety of resources, including other subject areas, together with various productivity tools to gather authentic data as a basis for individual and group programming projects.

 ### FCS.4: Critical Thinking, Problem Solving, and Decision Making

+The student uses appropriate strategies to analyze problems and design algorithms The student is expected to:

+- #### FCS.4A

+  - Demonstrate the ability to insert applets into web pages.

+- #### FCS.4B

+  - Find, download, and insert scripting code into web pages to enhance interactivity.

+- #### FCS.4C

+  - Understand binary representation of data in computer systems, perform conversions between decimal and binary number systems, and count in binary number systems.

+- #### FCS.4D

+  - Read and define a problem's description, purpose, and goals.

 - #### FCS.4E

   - Demonstrate coding proficiency in a contemporary programming language by developing solutions that create stories, games, and animations.
   - [Lesson 4 - Naming Conventions](./lessons/fcs/lesson_4.md)

+- #### FCS.4F

+  - Choose, identify, and use the appropriate data type to properly represent data in a problem solution.

+- #### FCS.4G

+  - Demonstrate an understanding of and use variables within a programmed story, game, or animation.

+- #### FCS.4H

+  - Demonstrate proficiency in the use of arithmetic operators to create mathematical expressions, including addition, subtraction, multiplication, real division, integer division, and modulus division.

+- #### FCS.4I

+  - Demonstrate an understanding of and use sequence within a programmed story, game, or animation.

+- #### FCS.4J

+  - Demonstrate an understanding of and use conditional statements within a programmed story, game, or animation.

+- #### FCS.4K

+  - Demonstrate an understanding of and use iteration within a programmed story, game, or animation.

 - #### FCS.4L

   - Create an interactive story, game, or animation.

+- #### FCS.4M

+  - Use random numbers within a programmed story, game, or animation.

+- #### FCS.4N
+  - Test program solutions by investigating valid and invalid data.

+### FCS.5: Digital Citizenship

+The student explores and understands safety, legal, cultural, and societal issues relating to the use of technology and information The student is expected to:

+- #### FCS.5A

+  - Discuss copyright laws/issues and model ethical acquisition of digital information by citing sources using established methods.

+- #### FCS.5B

+  - Demonstrate proper digital etiquette and knowledge of acceptable use policies when using networks, especially resources on the Internet and on intranets.

+- #### FCS.5C

+  - Investigate measures such as passwords or virus detection/prevention to protect computer systems and databases from unauthorized use and tampering.

+- #### FCS.5D

+  - Understand the safety risks associated with the use of social networking sites.

+- #### FCS.5E

+  - Discuss the impact of computing and computing related advancements on society.

+- #### FCS.5F

+  - Determine the reliability of information available through electronic media.

 ### FCS.6: Technology Operations and Concepts